okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/user-types/index.md

 <ApiOperation method="delete" url="/api/v1/meta/types/user/${typeId}" />

 Deletes a User Type permanently.
-This operation is not permitted for the default type, nor if there are non-deleted users with the specified type.
+This operation is not permitted for the default type, nor for any User Type that has existing users.
 After a User Type has been deleted, it cannot be used as the type for new users, and it no longer counts against the limit of 10 User Types.

 ##### Request Parameters